srijoy-quant/qantized-wavefunction-collapse/readme.md

 ## 🧠 Summary

 This project proposes a new, falsifiable model of quantum wavefunction collapse based on entropy thresholds.
-Collapse is predicted to occur when the system’s entropy gain from entanglement exceeds a quantized threshold, typically \( \delta I_c = \log 2 \).
+Collapse is predicted to occur when the system’s entropy gain from entanglement exceeds a quantized threshold, typically.

 ## 📄 Contents